 This was an especially involved, data-intensive study that would not have been possible without the cooperation, encouragement, and support of a number of individuals over the course of our work.
 While many people provided information and shared their opinions for this study, the authors especially wish to thank Drs.
-Marshall Rose, Sam Fraser, and Radford Schantz and their colleagues from the U.S. Minerals Management Service for providing helpful suggestions comments and critical information along the way.
+Marshall Rose, Sam Fraser, and Radford Schantz and their colleagues from the U.S. Bureau of Ocean Energy Management, Regulation and Enforcement for providing helpful suggestions comments and critical information along the way.
 We also want to acknowledge assistance by Mr. Robert Griffin. in running the leasing experiments.
 Helpful comments early on in the study by Dr. Scott Farrow also were appreciated.